jvaught01/amz-sales-use-tax-app/README.md

 - Generate an Access Key ID and Secret Access Key for your IAM user.

 ### 2. Slack Webhook Setup(NOTE: THIS IS OPTIONAL)
-To receive deployment notifications via Slack, you'll need to set up an Incoming Webhook in Slack and store the necessary parts of the webhook URL as secrets in your GitHub repository.
+To receive your API URL as a notifications via Slack, you'll need to set up an Incoming Webhook in Slack and store the necessary parts of the webhook URL as secrets in your GitHub repository.

 #### Step 1: Create a Slack Incoming Webhook